 - 1 tablespoon good red wine vinegar, such as Volpaia

-- Fine sea salt and coarsely ground black pepper
+- Fine sea salt and coarsely ground black pepper, to taste

-- 1. Finely chop the herbs together with garlic.
+- 1. Finely chop the herbs together with the garlic.
 Cut the rabbit in half lengthwise, then crosswise into 8 pieces.
-Toss with the herb mixture and 2 tablespoons of the oil in a bowl, then transfer to a baking dish, scraping the oil and herb mixture over top.
+Toss the rabbit pieces with the herb mixture and 2 tablespoons oil in a bowl, then transfer it a baking dish, scraping the oil and herb mixture over the rabbit.
+Let the rabbit marinate at room temperature for 30 minutes or cover and refrigerate for as long as overnight.
+(If marinating overnight, bring the rabbit to room temperature before roasting.)

-Roasted Rabbit with Shaved Celery and Fried Bread Salad Recipe © 2008 Sara Jenkins and Mindy Fox.
+Roasted Rabbit Recipe © 2008 Sara Jenkins and Mindy Fox.
 Photo © 2008 Alan Richardson.
 All rights reserved.